appwrite/sdk-for-php/docs/account.md

 POST https://HOSTNAME/v1/account/verification/phone
 ```

-** Use this endpoint to send a verification message to your user&#039;s phone number to confirm they are the valid owners of that address.
-The provided secret should allow you to complete the verification process by verifying both the **userId** and **secret** parameters.
+** Use this endpoint to send a verification SMS to the currently logged in user.
+This endpoint is meant for use after updating a user&#039;s phone number using the [accountUpdatePhone](/docs/client/account#accountUpdatePhone) endpoint.
 Learn more about how to [complete the verification process](/docs/client/account#accountUpdatePhoneVerification).
-The verification link sent to the user&#039;s phone number is valid for 15 minutes. **
+The verification code sent to the user&#039;s phone number is valid for 15 minutes. **

 ## Create Phone Verification (confirmation)